securesix/SSIX-pool/README.md

        the variable CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW */
     "depth": 60,
-    "poolFee": 1.8, //1.8% pool fee (2% total fee total including donations) "devDonation": 0.1, //0.1% donation to send to pool dev - only works with Monero "coreDevDonation": 0.1 //0.1% donation to send to core devs - works with Bytecoin, Monero, Dashcoin, QuarazCoin, Fantoncoin, AEON and OneEvilCoin
+    "poolFee": 1.8, //1.8% pool fee (2% total fee total including donations) "solverReward": 0, // 0% bonus to miner who submits nonce that solves the block "devDonation": 0.1, //0.1% donation to send to pool dev - only works with Monero "coreDevDonation": 0.1 //0.1% donation to send to core devs - works with Bytecoin, Monero, Dashcoin, QuarazCoin, Fantoncoin, AEON and OneEvilCoin
 },